 Managing Webhooks

-Ductape allows you to automatically handle webhooks and their logic.
-Each webhook can have multiple events attached to it, serving as a single point of registration for multiple events your app emits.
-Ductape enables you to manage multiple webhooks and events that your partners will receive.
+Ductape allows you to automatically handle webhooks and their associated logic.
+Each webhook can have multiple events attached to it, acting as a single point of registration for the events your app emits.
+You can manage multiple webhooks and configure the events your partners will receive.

 Setting Up Webhooks